 For ages 16+

-Please note this performance contains sexual references.
-For those of a more nervous disposition, the action takes place around you, but you are not required to participate.
+Please note this performance contains explicit sexual references.
+This is an immersive performance, the action takes place around you but you are not required to participate.